 - Recruit board members regularly: If your board has term limits, your board should be recruiting to fill a certain number of seats annually.
-Nothing hurts a board worse then when you have a 1/2 of a 9-person board leave within a few months of each other.
+Nothing hurts a board worse than when you have a 1/2 of a 9-person board leave within a few months of each other.

-- Create a recruitment posting/flyer: This should be a quick one-page handout that can be handed out to not only to potential board members, but also posted or emailed to organizations.
+- Create a recruitment posting/flyer: This should be a quick one-page handout that can be handed out to not only to potential board members but also posted or emailed to organizations.
 This should include the mission and vision of the organization, expectations of board members (think time commitment or financial responsibility), duration of the appointment.

 - Where to find board members: 1) see if your local United Way has a community listing.
 Some United Way organizations will send out a weekly email about the latest events.
-This email goes out to the most of the local non-profit community.
+This email goes out to most of the local non-profit community.
 2) Volunteermatch.org.
 Personally, through the two boards that I currently sit on, I have found that Voluntermatch.org was just as effective as the United Way listing.
 3) Social Media, use your social media (Facebook, LinkedIn, etc.).

-- Interview Potential Board Members: To get the best and most qualified on your board, treat this process like a mini job interview.
+- Interview Potential Board Members: To get the best and most qualified on your board, treat this process as a mini job interview.
 The interview should take no longer than an hour and should include as many board members as needed, but no less than two.
 Please make sure that your questions are appropriate in alignment with your organization and that you are not asking illegal questions or inappropriate questions.

 We are your single source for all your non-dilutive grant funding activities.
 From identification of relevant funding opportunities through the development of a long-term multi-submission approach to successful execution, and subsequent measuring of your outcomes from your award!
 We can help you locate funding, apply for funding, and help organizations measure & report on outcomes.
 Schedule a consult call with us HERE.